Can you do this job?

 - Choose two or three items in your portfolio that are most closely related to the position you’re applying for.

-- Write a point-form description of each item, including the skills you used to achieve the result that the item represents.
+- Write a point-form description of each item.
+Include the skills you used to achieve the result that the item represents.

-If you don’t have a portfolio, check out Building a Portfolio to learn more about the advantages of creating one.
+Consider creating a portfolio if you don’t have one.
+Check out Building a Portfolio to learn more about the advantages of creating one.

 - Use the STARS descriptive technique [pdf]:

 - Analyze your accomplishments by looking at each component involved: Situation, Task, Action, Results, Skills.

 - Check out Analyzing Your Accomplishments (link required) to help you get started.

 - Practise talking about your skills in your own words, using the descriptions you’ve developed.

 Know your skills for interview success

-When you identify and practise describing your work-specific and employability skills, you’ll feel better prepared to answer interview questions about your ability to do the job.
-As a result, you’ll communicate more clearly and feel more comfortable in the interview, making a stronger impression on your prospective employer.
+Identify and practise describing your work-specific and employability skills.
+You’ll feel better prepared to answer interview questions about your ability to do the job.
+As a result, you’ll communicate more clearly and feel more comfortable in the interview.
+You’ll make a stronger impression on your prospective employer.